-Drug possession, for example, is considered a lesser included offense of drug possession for sale.
-(See Drug Laws and Drug Crimes.)
+Consider another example.
+Drug possession is commonly considered a lesser included offense of drug possession for sale (or a similarly named crime, like drug possession with intent to distribute).
 Simple drug possession often contains the following elements:

 - physical or constructive possession